Data

 Data has been collected by the WHO European Office for the Prevention and Control of Noncommunicable Diseases at the Division of Country Health Programmes, World Health Organization Regional Office for Europe, in collaboration with the Sport Unit at the Directorate-General for Education, Youth, Sport and Culture, European Commission.

-Data was published in the '2021 physical activity factsheets for the European Union Member States in the WHO European Region’, report available in English:
+Data was published in the 'Health-enhancing physical activity in the European Union, 2024’, report available in English:

 Discover more